SlimeVR/SlimeVR-Docs-Site/src/tools/MacOS Installation.md

 ## Allow network access

 Open SlimeVR and follow the Setup Guide to connect a tracker.
 You may run into the below message.
-Click Allow to connect trackers.
+Click "Allow" to connect trackers.

 ![mac3](../assets/img/mac%203.png)